gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-08-dynamic-music-and-sound-techniques-for-video-games.md

 <iframe width="100%" height="140" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1685873466&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

 Of course, it's possible to do this in a pre-recorded song stored as a digital music file, but it's much more difficult for that to respond to the what the player does in the game.
-An example that takes an interesting approach to this is the track ["Sunny Day" from the game Vib Ribbon](https://www.youtube.com/watch?v=1_iZh_2li4M), whose tempo increases over the duration of the song.
+An example that takes an interesting approach to this is the track ["Sunny Day" from the game Vib Ribbon](https://www.youtube.com/watch?v=1_iZh_2li4M), and indeed the rest of its soundtrack, where tempo changes over the duration of each song.

 ----